howtomakeaturn/tempfornow/README.md

 * NoSQL is more flexibile.

 Slogan: Atayal.
 A super extendible CMS made for developers based on Laravel.
+I created a CMS because I don't know how to extend all the CMS like Wordpress, Joomla, Drupal, October, and etc.

 Release Official site as sample.
 Create a playground site.